HOW DO YOU AND YOUR PARTNER HANDLE CONFLICT?

 💬 2.
 Validating - Validators stay calm, listen actively, and look for compromise.
 They aim to solve problems together, but sometimes focus so much on being rational that they skip over deeper emotional needs.

 🔥 3.
 Volatile - Volatile couples are passionate and expressive.
 They may argue intensely - but they reconnect just as passionately.
-The challenge for this style is keeping kindness and humor alive even in heated moments.
+The challenge for this style is keeping kindness and humour alive even in heated moments.

 The Gottmans found that no single style is “best.”
 What predicts relationship success is maintaining a 5-to-1 ratio of positive to negative interactions during conflict.
 For every tense moment or critical comment, aim for five positive gestures - a smile, a gentle touch, a nod of empathy, or a sincere apology.